 These Are a Few of My Favorite Things

-Granted, I am a work in progress (aren't we all) but I'm also much better too.
+Granted, I am still a work in progress (aren't we all) but I'm also much better too.

 It's important to say that I am a client--not a therapist.
 Most of what I've discovered I've done through painful grasping.
 And while sample size equals one I can imagine that some of the things I've learned could help to make someone else's journey a little easier.

-One other note: I do not have Dissociative Identity Disorder.
-I do suffer from and have healed quite a bit from dissociative amnesia due to childhood trauma.
+Also, I do not have Dissociative Identity Disorder but, as mentioned, I do suffer from dissociative amnesia due to childhood trauma.

 This entry is in blog format so feel free to add thoughts in the comments section.

 1. Don't just get help.
 Get the right help.